$49 per month*

 Become a smarter investor today.

-This statistic highlights Store Corporation’s Revenue by Segment, split between Downstream, Upstream, and other segments, from 2016 onwards.
+This statistic highlights Store Corporation’s Revenue by Segment, split between Downstream, Upstream, and other segments, reported on a quarterly basis from Q1 2016 onwards.

 (All figures in millions, except percentages)